4.- How have cities and towns grown?

 5.- What is the world´s urban network?

-Cities are related to other cities and form an URBAN NETWORK.
+are related to other cities and form an URBAN

-Not all cities have the same influence, so they have a HIERARCHY or order of importance.
+all cities have the same influence, so they have a HIERARCHY or order of

 New York, Tokyo and London are WORLD METROPOLISES.